-Requests for an official transcript must allow a minimum of 10 working days for normal processing and three weeks for processing following the end of a semester.
-Official transcripts will not be provided to students who are delinquent in their financial obligations to LECOM or any of its affiliated hospitals or clinics, delinquent in submitting required health forms, or if clinical rotation requirements are not received by the appropriate offices.
-If LECOM has knowledge that a student or graduate is in default on any Federal, State, outside agency, institutional loan, or service obligation, LECOM will withhold all official transcripts, letters of recommendation and evaluations for internships, residencies, employment, staff privileges, specialty certification, and licensure.
+Official transcripts will not be provided to any student who is delinquent in any financial obligation(s) to LECOM, any of its affiliated hospitals, clinics, and/or delinquent in submitting any required health forms.
+Official transcripts will not be provided to any student if clinical rotation requirements have not been received by the appropriate clinical education office(s).
+If LECOM has knowledge that a student or graduate is in default on any federal, state, outside agency, institutional loan, or service obligation, LECOM will withhold all official transcripts, letters of recommendation, and evaluations for internships, residencies, employment, staff privileges, specialty certification, and licensure.